 Richard is the co-founder and CEO of Pier Capital, a boutique investment banking firm.
-He is a non-executive director of iCar Asia Limited and Juwai Holdings Limited, and has been a director of a range of companies in the technology, pharmaceutical, financial and not-for-profit sectors.
-Previously, Richard practiced as a lawyer specialising in corporate law in a large national law firm before moving into investment banking and then as a member of the senior management team of one of Australia's largest software companies.
-Richard's two daughters are current SCEGGS students.
-He is a SCEGGS Darlinghurst Limited company nominee to the Board.
+He is a director of iCar Asia Limited and has been a director of a range of companies in Australia and Asia in the technology, digital media, pharmaceutical, and not-for-profit sectors.
+Previously, Richard practiced as a lawyer specialising in corporate law before moving into investment banking and then as a member of the senior management team of what grew to be Australia's largest software company.
+Richard has qualifications in law, accounting, finance and investment and is a Fellow of the AICD.

 Ms Tina Lee B.Sc., LL.B.